Sreelakshmi-Odatt/Java-Collections/README.md

-# Java Collections Assignment
+# Java Collections Project

 ## Overview

-This Java Collections Assignment explores fundamental concepts like Lists, LinkedLists, and ListIterators in Java.
+This Java Collections Project explores fundamental concepts like Lists, LinkedLists, and ListIterators in Java.
 The project involves creating two LinkedLists, `list1` and `list2`, and performing various operations such as merging, printing, converting to uppercase, creating and deleting sublists, reversing order, sorting alphabetically, and eliminating duplicates.
-The tasks uses the  principles learned in coursework to manipulate and analyze data in the context of Java collections.
+The tasks use the  principles learned in coursework to manipulate and analyze data in the context of Java collections.

 ## Tasks